qunitjs/qunit/docs/api/reporters/html.md

 By default, the [HTML Reporter](../../browser.md#lead) is automatically enabled in browser environments if a `<div id="qunit">` element exists.
 If such element doesn't exist, it remains disabled ("headless").

 You can override this and disable the HTML Reporter even if the element does exist.
-For example, to share and reuse the same HTML file for CI, debugging, and manual testing; but disable the HTML Reporter in CI for improved performance.
+For example, to share and reuse the same HTML file between CI, debugging, and manual testing; while still disabling the HTML Reporter in CI for improved performance.

 ### Example